1gravity/Kotlin-Bloc/website/docs/architecture/bloc/reducer.md

 }
 ```

 The `CoroutineScope` is only used in the [Redux Extension](../../extensions/redux).
-It's is tied to the lifecycle of the bloc and will be cancelled when the bloc is destroyed.
+It's tied to the lifecycle of the bloc and will be cancelled when the bloc is destroyed.

 ### Side Effect